zsparal/api-documentation/source/reference/v2/subscriptions-api/update-subscription.rst

        .. type:: string
           :required: false

      - Use this parameter to set a specific mandate for all subscription payments.
-If you set a ``method`` before, this will be ignored when setting this parameter.
+If you set a ``method`` before, it will be changed to ``null`` when setting this parameter.

    * - ``webhookUrl``